 Watering wands help protect your plants from the serious force a typical hose uses to distribute water.

-Like I said above, a watering wand is one of the most underrated tools for gardeners.
+Like I said above, a watering wand is one of the most important tools for gardeners.
 Why, you ask?
+Well, aside from giving your plants a drink.

 1. You Avoid Getting the Foliage Wet

-A lot of plants don’t do well when their leaves are always wet.
-It can lead to problems like tomato leaf curl and fungal diseases.
+A lot of plants don’t do well when their leaves are always wet, this is especially true for tomatoes as it can lead to problems like tomato leaf curl and fungal diseases.
 This is why it’s commonly recommended to water the base of your plants, not just spray them from above.

 Watering wands make it much easier to water your plants at the base.